-Our work focuses on youth-friendly health services, access to health and care information and knowledge, attitudes and practices towards keeping healthy
+Our work focuses on assessing youth-friendly health services, access to information and keeping healthy

-Investing in young people’s health during adolescence is critical.
+Investing in children and young people’s health early on in their lives is critical.
 This age marks the beginning of risk-taking behaviour, the start of a sexual life, and a time when life-long health behaviours are set in place.
-In order for young people to make informed choices, they need to have access to timely and appropriate help and support
+In order for children and young people to make informed choices, they need to have access to timely and appropriate help and support.

 Our focus areas

-We interviewed young people over July – October 2016 to understand how they look after their health (sexual, mental, and physical).
-We found that young people’s knowledge of sexual health, particularly around sexually transmitted infections, when to get tested and where testing was available, was poor.
-Also, possibly because the majority of interviewees attended the Marcus Lipton youth club in Loughborough, several young people also described anxieties and worries related to local gang activity.
+We interviewed young people in 2016 to understand how they look after their health (physical, mental, and sexual).
+We found that there is poor knowledge among young people about sexual health, particularly around sexually transmitted infections, and when and where to get tested.
+Also, several young people also mentioned being anxious and worried about local gang activity.